EdDataScienceEES/tutorial-jackegriffin/index.md

 ---

-`R` is an incredibly powerful tool, but let's face it - the true magic of `R` lies in the rich ecosystem of packages available.
-Think of each `R` package as a specialised toolbox, with each one tailored for specific tasks.
+`R` is an incredibly powerful tool, but let's face it—the true magic of `R` lies in the rich ecosystem of packages available.
+Think of each `R` package as a specialized toolbox, with each one tailored for specific tasks.

 From wrangling messy data sets to building beautiful visualisations or running complex statistical models, there is likely a package that can make your life easier.
-Yet from this we can be susceptible to something called **package fatigue** (I may coin this term as my own).
+Yet, from this, we can become susceptible to something called **package fatigue** (I may coin this term as my own).
 With a wide range of choices comes an uncertainty as to what to use.

-Alas, this tutorial is here to help you navigate some of the less used packages to help you build confidence and get to grips with the package world of `R`.
+Alas, this tutorial is here to help you navigate some of the less-used packages to help you build confidence and get to grips with the package world of `R`.

-The `tidyverse` is a widely used and powerful set of R packages designed for data analysis, but it is not without its drawbacks.
+The `tidyverse` is a widely used and powerful set of `R` packages designed for data analysis, but it is not without its drawbacks.
 One of the main concerns with the `tidyverse` is its performance on very large datasets.
-Since `tidyverse` packages like `dplyr` process data in memory, they can struggle when working with datasets that exceed the available memory.
+Since `tidyverse` packages like dplyr process data in memory, they can struggle when working with datasets that exceed the available memory.
 This can lead to slow performance compared to alternatives like `data.table`, which is optimized for speed and memory efficiency.
-Furthermore, occasionally the common `tidyverse` syntax can be a little confusing and cumbersome at times.
-In this tutorial you will be introduced to two packages you may not have used at all.
-These packages are `data.table` and `purrr`, both of which, when mastered, can be extremely efficient and tidy.
-But the main point of this tutorial is to teach you to not be intimidated by package names you don't recognise or functions you don't know.
-Instead of being intimidated by them, we can actually learn about them and use them.
-It can only take as little as just one hour to better understand and use that once unrecognisable and intimidating package name.
-In doing so, we will see the crazy world of `R` as a much more tangible and possible thing.
+Furthermore, the common tidyverse syntax can occasionally be a little confusing and cumbersome.

+In this tutorial, you will be introduced to two packages you may not have used at all: `data.table` and `purrr`.
+Both of these, when mastered, can be extremely efficient and tidy.
+But the main point of this tutorial is to encourage you to not feel intimidated by package names you don't recognize or functions you don't know.
+Instead of being daunted by them, we can learn about them and incorporate them into our workflows.
+It can take as little as one hour to better understand and use what was once an unrecognizable and intimidating package name.
+By doing so, we’ll begin to see the crazy world of `R` as a much more tangible and accessible space.

 So, let's make a start and start thinking about packages we may have not even heard of.
 Open `RStudio`, clone into the GitHub repository and create a new script by clicking on `File/ New File/ R Script` set the working directory and we are ready to go.